simonzabrocki/SimulationDashboard/README.md

-# 2. blueindex: Green-blue growth index
+# 2. blueindex branch: Green-blue growth index

 Green-blue growth index is a web application for index vizualisation and evidence library for OECS countries.(Note: Landlocked countries are not included in the Index.).
 It is deployed at https://greenblueindex.herokuapp.com/